KnowThePepper

 Habanada

 The habanada is a heat-free habanero developed at Cornell University, delivering all the tropical, floral sweetness of a habanero without any capsaicin burn.
-At 0 SHU, it sits firmly in the mild pepper range and appeals to anyone who loves habanero flavor but can't tolerate heat.
+At 0 SHU, it sits firmly in the the low-heat pepper band and appeals to anyone who loves habanero flavor but can't tolerate heat.
 Fruity, aromatic, and surprisingly complex, it's one of the most interesting sweet peppers available.

 - Species: C. chinense